395t/review-assignments/_summaries/bjorck2018understanding_1.md

 - relative loss (step-size) = new_loss/old_loss.
 - divergence: when relative loss > $$10^3$$.

-At first few updates, network without BN exhibit great relative loss (divergence) when the step size > $$10^{-3}$$.
+At first few updates, network without BN exhibit great relative loss (divergence) when the step size is greater than  $$10^{-3}$$.
 Same does not happen to network with BN.

 ![Step Size](bjorck2018understandin_1b.png)

+Other than training loss, they look at the output of activations without BN.

-Activation of upper layers are extremely large, several orders of magnitude larger than lower ones.
+Activations of upper layers are extremely large, several orders of magnitude larger than lower ones.
 (Notice the scale) The authors claim that this implies divergence is caused by exploding activations.
 And BN fixes this problem by normalizing the input, preventing the large activations from propagating.